basho/basho_docs/content/riak/kv/2.1.4/learn/dynamo.md

 P2P systems (e.g., [14]) employ O(1) routing where each peer maintains enough routing information locally so that it can route requests (to access a data item) to the appropriate peer within a constant number of hops.

->Riak's gossip protocol communicates between nodes with O(1) routing, and maintains local routing information.
+>Riak KV's gossip protocol communicates between nodes with O(1) routing, and maintains local routing information.

 Various storage systems, such as Oceanstore [9] and PAST [17] were built on top of these routing overlays.
 Oceanstore provides a global, transactional, persistent storage service that supports